Thank you for pledging to

 This workshop walks you through the top engineering messages that resonate with kids and shows you how to incorporate them into your outreach efforts.
 Learn about the research behind the messaging and get practical tips for how to engage kids with real-world examples and compelling images.

 Post your student visits on our events calendar so thy will be published and help inspire fellow-volunteers.
-Please make sure to get the appropriate permission to share photos of students on Global Day.
+If you plan to post photos of students, please make sure to get the appropriate permission to share them.